-Further, they were prepared in accordance with the regulatory framework for financial information applicable to the Company as established in the Rules for Preparation of Annual Financial Statements approved in Spain by Royal Decree 1514/2007 ("Spanish GAAP") and taking into account all the mandatory accounting principles and standards as well as measurement criteria, together with the Spanish Commercial Code, the Spanish Corporate Enterprises Act, and remaining applicable mercantile legislation.
+Further, they were prepared in accordance with the regulatory framework for financial information applicable to the Company as established in the Rules for Preparation of Annual Financial Statements approved in Spain by Royal Decree 1514/2007 ("Spanish GAAP"), of November 16, as amended several times, most recently by means of Royal Decree 1/2021, of January 12, and taking into account all the mandatory accounting principles and standards as well as measurement criteria, together with the Spanish Commercial Code, the Spanish Corporate Enterprises Act, and remaining applicable mercantile legislation.

-The accompanying financial statements corresponding to FY 2021 of Sonnedix España Finance 2, S.A. were prepared by its sole director and will be submitted to the sole shareholder of the Company for approval.
+The accompanying financial statements corresponding to FY 2022 of Sonnedix España Finance 2, S.A. were prepared by its sole director and will be submitted to the sole shareholder of the Company for approval.
 The sole director expects them to be approved without any modifications.

-On June 30, 2021 the sole shareholder of Sonnedix España Finance 2, S.A. approved the financial statements for 2020, as well as the corporate management policy carried out by the sole director of the Company during said year.
+On June 30, 2022, the sole shareholder of Sonnedix España Finance 2, S.A. approved the financial statements for 2021, as well as the corporate management policy carried out by the sole director of the Company during said year.